sccala/shadow_social/README.md

-# Shadow Social
+# Shadow Chat App
-This is a social media for people who wants to whisper.
+This is a social app for people who wants to whisper.
 Comments will be disappeared automatically after certain given time.
+# Develpoment
+## Tools and Technologies
+- React
+- Typescript
+- Tailwind
+- React hooks and context
+## Demo
+Coming soon